andrewrgoss/andrewrgoss.com/content/resources.md

 In this guide, you’ll find a useful cheat sheet that documents some of the more commonly used elements of SQL, and even a few of the less common.<br>
 <a href="https://websitesetup.org/sql-cheat-sheet" target="_blank">websitesetup.org/sql-cheat-sheet</a>

+#### SQLFluff: The SQL Linter for Humans
+SQLFluff is a dialect-flexible and configurable SQL linter.
+Designed with ELT applications in mind, SQLFluff also works with Jinja templating and dbt.
+SQLFluff will auto-fix most linting errors, allowing you to focus your time on what matters.<br>
+<a href="https://github.com/sqlfluff/sqlfluff" target="_blank">github.com/sqlfluff</a>

 #### SQL Query Optimization Techniques
 Tips for writing faster and more efficient SQL queries<br>
 <a href="/pdf/sql_query_optimization_techniques.pdf" "SQL Query Optimization Techniques" target="_">sql_query_optimization_techniques.pdf</a>